Nigel Hawthorne

 Sir Nigel Barnard Hawthorne (5 April 1929 – 26 December 2001) was an English actor.
 He is known for his stage acting and his portrayal of Sir Humphrey Appleby, the permanent secretary in the 1980s sitcom Yes Minister and the Cabinet Secretary in its sequel, Yes, Prime Minister.
-For this role, he won four BAFTA TV Awards for Best Light Entertainment Performance.
+For this role, he won four British Academy Television Awards for Best Entertainment Performance.

-He won the BAFTA Award for Best Actor in a Leading Role and was nominated for the Academy Award for Best Actor for portraying King George III in The Madness of King George (1994), having previously won an Olivier Award for the stage version.
+He won the BAFTA Award for Best Lead Actor and was nominated for the Academy Award in the same category for portraying King George III in The Madness of King George (1994), having previously won the Laurence Olivier Award for the stage version.
 He later won the BAFTA TV Award for Best Actor, for the 1996 series The Fragile Heart.
-He was also an Olivier Award and Tony Award winner for his work in theatre.
+He won the Tony Award for Best Actor in a Play winner for his performance in 1991 Broadway production of Shadowlands.

+Life and career

-Early life
+Early years

 Hawthorne was born on 5 April 1929 in Coventry, Warwickshire (now West Midlands), the second of four children of Agnes Rosemary (née Rice) and Charles Barnard Hawthorne, a physician.

-When Hawthorne was 3 years old, the family moved to Cape Town, South Africa, where his father had bought a practice.
+When Hawthorne was three years old, the family moved to Cape Town, South Africa, where his father had bought a practice.
 Initially they lived in Gardens and then moved to a newly built house near Camps Bay.

 He attended St George's Grammar School, Cape Town, and, although the family was not Catholic, a now-defunct Christian Brothers College, where he played in the rugby team.
 He described his time at the latter as not being a particularly happy experience.

 He enrolled at the University of Cape Town, where he met and sometimes acted in plays with Theo Aronson (later a well-known biographer), but withdrew and returned to the United Kingdom in the 1950s to pursue a career in acting.